William F. Winter: Military service

 In June 1951 Winter was called upon by the government to return to active duty, due to the outbreak of the Korean War.
-He was stationed at Fort Jackson, South Carolina, where he attended to court martials and trained a support regiment.
+He was stationed at Fort Jackson, South Carolina, where he attended to courts-martial and trained a support regiment.
 Upon hearing of his father suffering a heart attack in October 1951, he applied for a hardship discharge, which was granted two months later.
 With the elder Winter's health in decline, he took over most responsibilities for managing the family farm in Grenada County.
 Winter joined the 31st Infantry Division of the Mississippi National Guard in 1953, where he served until his retirement with the rank of major in 1957.

 Early political involvement

 Early interest

 When he was eight years old, Winter accompanied his father to the Mississippi State Senate in Jackson and watched debates on the Senate floor.
 They also attended the inauguration of Governor Martin Sennet Conner and met the governor the following day.
 The trip made an impression on him and piqued his interest in politics.
 By the time he was in high school he had open ambitions to become an elected official.
 Unlike his father, Winter supported President Franklin D. Roosevelt's New Deal platform and saw the president's actions as proof "that politics is a worthy profession".
 While stationed in the Philippines, he wrote to his father to discuss his chances at having a political career.